avocardio/hexgen/README.md

 # Guide

 There are 3 main files.
-You use the first file `hexgen.py` to generate a number of n hex codes.
+You use the first file `hexgen.py` to generate a number of hex tokens with 16 digits.
 Then associate each codes with any kind of string (i.e. A,B,C).

 The codes will be saved to `hex.csv` in the following format: